 - Step stool

-Determine the zones: Do you have a workbench in your garage?
+Many of us use our garage for multiple purposes.
+The key to good garage organization is separating areas for the different ways we use it.
+Do you have a workbench in your garage?
 A pile of sports equipment?
 Do you store your holiday decorations in there?
-Visualize the different ways you use your garage and plan to store like items in “zones” so they’re easier to use.
+Visualize the different ways you use your garage and plan to keep similar items together so they’re easier to use.

 Look for ways to use vertical space in your garage, rather than storing things on the floor where they’re susceptible to damage from insects, rodents, and water.
 Keeping your garage floor clear also makes it easier to keep it clean.
 You can make or install shelving, or consider adding pegboard to the walls to provide hanging storage for tools, sports equipment, and other items.
 Then use a black permanent marker or paint to trace around the things you’ve hung so family members know where to return things after use.